henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="notify"></a>Notify

-Adapt has an internal notifications system and can trigger four types of notifications:
+Adapt has an internal notifications system known as Notify which can trigger four types of notification:

 * **Popup** - Used for when you need to popup some additional information.
 Similar to the feedback plugin Tutor.
 * **Alert** - Used to get the users attention.
 Has a confirm button that needs clicking before progressing further in the course.
 The confirm button triggers a callback event.